morph-l2/morph-doc/docs/how-morph-works/3-optimistic-zkevm.md

 ### Morph Challengers Address List

-As our promise to the decentralization of the challenging process, here is the list of all the challenger address.
+As per our commitment to the decentralization of the challenging process, here is the list of all challenger addresses.

-These addresses are responsible for monitor the L2 state change and respond to any malicious activities from the sequencers.
+These addresses are responsible for monitoring the L2 state changes and responding to any malicious activities from the sequencers.

 #### Challenger Address List